alinex/node-validator/doc/howto.md

 to prevent access to the unchecked) and get a detailed description in markdown format using `err.text()` on failures.

+The `data` reference can also be a filename which will be loaded and parsed automatically.
+Also glob patterns like in the shell are possible to select multiple files which will be merged together before validating.

 ## Check